mon/ifs_layeredfs/README.txt

                     are included in the loaded mods list.
                   If a blocklist is present, folders in the blocklist are excluded from the loaded mods list.
+                  Folders cannot have "," in their name if using allow/blocklist

 Info is logged to ifs_hook.log
 If something breaks, send the log to mon